 The Edge 1040 comes with maps preloaded based on the region you buy it in, while the Edge 1040 Solar has all regions preloaded (thanks to the 64GB storage).

-Unfortunately, you can’t download the maps wirelessly using the smartphone app, and have to use the Garmin Express desktop app.
-Come on, Garmin, it’s 2022!
+Unfortunately, you can’t download the maps wirelessly using the smartphone app, so you have to use the Garmin Express desktop app.
+Come on, Garmin, it’s 2024!

-Karoo 2 has 32GB storage, so it can also fit multiple regions.
+Karoo 2 has 32GB storage, so it can also store multiple regions.
 I like its map user interface, which you can adjust from 2D to 3D view.

 The Edge 1040 is faster not only when calculating routes but also when browsing POIs.
 So, if you were annoyed by the speed of Karoo 2, I recommend upgrading to 1040.

-And the last feature I want to mention is the upahead waypoints.
-So, when planning a route, you can add waypoints, and the navigation will show you the distance and estimated time to them.
+The last feature I want to mention is the up-ahead waypoints.
+When planning a route, you can add waypoints, and the navigation will show you the distance and estimated time to them.

 Remember, the estimated time is based on your average speed.
-If you go uphill, it will take longer to reach the summit than the estimated time.
+If you go uphill, reaching the summit will take longer than the estimated time.
 We will see if Garmin will adjust this feature to provide estimates based on the current speed and other data.

 Winner: It’s a draw